frigg/frigg-hq/README.md

 ## Config file
 Frigg supports config file to give details about what kind of tasks to perform.
 The file should be named `.frigg.yml` and placed in the root of the project.
-More information about the config file can be found on [frigg.io/docs/](https://frigg.io/docs/).
+More information about the config file can be found in the documentation on [frigg.io](https://frigg.io/).